 Postbank, as the holder of the Company Common Security, will elect the Board of Directors, which initially will consist of four directors.

-The following diagram outlines the relationship among the Company, the Trust and Postbank following completion of the Offering.
+The following diagram outlines the key relationships among the Company, the Trust and Postbank upon completion of the Offering.